anilgeorge04/anilgeorge04.github.io/_pages/building.md

     title: "sāmShiksha"
     excerpt: "Curating courses across interests and disciplines to augment college education in India"
 ---
-Ideas I'm passionately building from scratch.
-Please reach out if you're interested in collaborating.
+Reach out to me on [LinkedIn](https://www.linkedin.com/in/anilgeorge04) or [Twitter](https://twitter.com/anilgeorge04) if you're interested in collaborating.
+{: .notice}
 ### Streamline your Operations with
 {% include feature_row%}